outdreamer/build-a-cure/docs/tasks/implementation_options.md

 						'substructure': ['subsets equal to substructure', 'subsets similar to substructure', 'subsets equal or similar to substructure']
 					}

-		# fulfill the 'connect' function between the core components of the input and the core components of the output
+		# apply the 'connection' between 'input' core components and 'output' core components, once this connection is found, to get output core components
+		# convert all 'input' core components into 'output' core components, once connected

 		if interface == 'structure':

 			# apply terms once defined to the original function_string, to apply the 'structure' interface to the original function_string

+			# apply 'structure' to the output components found in the term_interactions dict, which connects the input components with the output components
+			# so that none of the output components use input components (converting all input components into output components)

 			# for example, to apply the 'list' definition to the term_interactions, use the term_interactions of 'list' to fulfill the 'list' definition
 			# if list is defined as 'combine x until a set containing these structures exists', apply that definition to the relevant term_interaction 'list all subsets of structure'